Shack marching band members emerging from winter dens

 An attempt to serenade fishermen by loading the band on a flotilla of pontoon boats one year spelled disaster.
 Without proper room to march and form the band into the shape of a walleye, the armada drifted aimlessly across the border country for weeks before setting foot again on dry land.
 The disconsolate ensemble finally broke from their musical funk just in time for the first summer celebration in Toimi by taking their usual spot behind the Babbitt Bituminous Band and getting the buoyancy back in their step.

-“I guess every savage soul can’t be soothed,” Pilt finally admitted.
+“I guess every savage soul can’t be soothed,” Pillage finally admitted.

 That was then, this is now.

-The flugelhorns and tubas, of course, were the last to rub the sleep out of their eyes and fall in line for the first days of practice under the blazing early March sun.
+With the warm weather leapfrogging the calendar by at least a month this year, the flugelhorns and tubas, of course, were the last to rub the sleep out of their eyes and fall in line for the first days of practice under the blazing mid-March sun.

 It might be noted that a slight tuba insurrection has been brewing in the band over the past few seasons, so listeners may note a hint of discord in the ranks.
 A professional melodic mediator has been attempting to work through the dilemma, with the main grievance centering around the request that more tuba solos be allowed and sanctioned during performances.